 Hummock is the island which the ART bought last.
 The damages caused by the sheep breeding are quite large on the island.
 (Renaturation of Hummock Island)

 I calculated my carbon consumtion for all my flights in 2017 first: CO2 Calculator.
 By making a donation to the ART I compensated my carbon footprint, which I left with my flights in 2017.
-I did the same for 2018.
+I did the same for 2018 and 2019.